 Small utility room with sink and washing machine.

-It is important to note that Barclay House is a first floor apartment in the centre of town and as such, there no designated sitting-out space or garden provision.
-The main living space and bedrooms are front facing towards the street.
+It is important to note that Barclay House is a first floor apartment in the centre of town and the main living space and bedrooms are front facing towards the street.
+As such, there may be some associated street noise.
+Please contact us if you have any concerns.
+There is no designated outside space or garden provision.

 There is no designated private parking.
 It is possible to park in the street for off-loading/up-loading (2 hours maximum).
 The nearest public car park is the Knowes which sits directly to the rear of the property.